testcontainers/testcontainers-jooq-codegen-maven-plugin/README.md

 ## Summary

-You can skip code generation and migration using `skip` property <br/>
+- Plugin migration and code generation might be skipped using `skip` property <br/>
-If you need to reuse existing database connection - take a look at [Jooq section](#Jooq)
+- If you need to reuse existing database connection - take a look at [Jooq section](#Jooq)

 ## Databases: